 Visit the Spouting Horn

+One of our kids surprisingly favorite thing to do in Kauai is the spouting horn.
 The spouting horn is a natural blowhole located on the south side of the island.
 The Poipu surf funnels into a natural lava tube here and releases a huge spout of water during large swells.
 The hissing noise that occurs has been said to be the Kaikapu lizard who guards the coastline (according to ancient Hawaiian legend).
-I know the kids would enjoy seeing such an amazing natural splendor.
-And, I know they will get a kick out of learning about the legend as well.

 Visit Secret Beach